 Q 5.
 If you had one piece of advice to someone just starting out, what would it be?

 Find mentorship.
-It’s crucial to take advice from the right people, to ignore failure and to keep moving forward no matter what obstacles are placed in front of you.
+It’s crucial to take advice from the right people, ignore failure, and keep moving forward no matter what obstacles are placed in front of you.
 Quitting doesn’t exist in the vocabulary of true champions.

-Rutakirwa has received several awards including Young Achievers Awards in Uganda (2010) presided over by Uganda President Yoweri Kaguta Museveni, Africa Leadership Awards in Mauritius (2014) and International Biographical Awards in UK (2014).
+Rutakirwa has received several awards including Young Achievers Awards in Uganda (2010) presided over by Uganda President Yoweri Kaguta Museveni, Africa Leadership Awards in Mauritius (2014), and International Biographical Awards in the UK (2014).

 He has also been featured on and been interviewed by Urban TV, WBS TV, XtraOrdinary TV, KonnectAfrica.net, Red Pepper Uganda, The Rock Magazine, ForesightforDevelopment.org, BigEye.ug, Business Owner Magazine, CEO magazine, and BreakThrough Academy.

-If this post was helpful, please share it with your friends, family and social media so that others can also find these information’s!
+If this post was helpful, please share it with your friends, family, and social media so that others can also find this information!